 This course includes work experience assignments by students in selected human services agencies.
-Prerequisites with a grade of "C" or higher: HUS 101, HUS 110, HUS 209, and HUS 230, and MAT 155 or placement into MAT 101 and Program Manager approval.
+Prerequisites with a grade of "C" or higher: HUS 101, HUS 110, HUS 209, and HUS 230, and Program Manager approval.
+This course is typically taught only in the summer semester.